 The best DNA testing kits to buy now

-One of the first DNA testing kits on the market and still one of the best, 23andMe boasts more than 10 million users and provides a thorough, detailed analysis of your ancestry, health and much more.
-There are two services to choose from: Ancestry + Traits focused on your ancestry composition and provides information about your DNA relatives, while Health + Ancestry service covers all of the ancestry results, but also personalised health insights.
+One of the first DNA testing kits on the market and still one of the best, 23andMe boasts more than 10 million users and provides a thorough, detailed analysis of your ancestry and health.
+There are two services to choose from.
+Ancestry + Traits focuses on your ancestry composition and provides information about your DNA relatives, while Health + Ancestry also provides personalised health insights.
 For a full look at what's on offer, head to our 23andMe DNA review.

-The thing we love most about 23andMe is all of the detailed data you receive about your genetic make-up is presented in the form of easy-to-understand visuals.
-Many of these are colourful, interactive and also come with plenty of explanation to make the process of combing through all your DNA results fun and easy, rather than overwhelming.
+With 23andMe, all of the detailed data you receive about your genetic make-up is presented in the form of easy-to-understand visuals.
+These are typically colourful, interactive and come with lots of explanation to make the process of combing through your results fun and easy, rather than overwhelming.

-In terms of ancestry, you're presented with interactive elements to see how you’re made up of different ethnic backgrounds and where they’re likely to have come from.
-You can see this data in a pie chart, on a map, view it as a timeline or even see how your results affect your chromosomes.
-You can also view your maternal and paternal lines (or just maternal if you're a woman), as well as how many Neanderthal variants you have in comparison to everyone else who had their DNA tested.
-A customisable and easy-to-use messaging system makes it easy to connect with relatives (you can, of course, opt out of this bit).
+In terms of ancestry, you're presented with interactive elements that show how you’re made up of different ethnic backgrounds and where they’re likely to have come from.
+You can view this data in a pie chart, on a map, or as a timeline; you can even see how your results affect your chromosomes.
+You can also view your maternal and paternal lines (or just maternal if you're a woman), as well as how many Neanderthal variants you have in comparison to everyone else who's had their DNA tested by 23andMe.
+A customisable and easy-to-use messaging system makes it easy to connect with relatives (although you can, of course, opt out of this bit).

-If you opt for the Health + Ancestry set, you can also find out more about your health.
-For example, it'll tell you about any health predispositions (for things like Type 2 Diabetes), as well as carrier status reports for genes that can cause health issues.
-It'll also reveal any predisposed wellness characteristics – for example, if you have the genetic muscle composition of an elite athlete, or you're predisposed to weigh more than average.
+If you go for the Health + Ancestry set, you can also find out more about your health.
+You'll learn, for instance, about any health predispositions for things like Type 2 Diabetes, as well as carrier status reports for genes that can cause health issues.
+You'll also discover predisposed wellness characteristics; for example, if you have the genetic muscle composition of an elite athlete.

-Another advantage to 23andMe is that the company continues to update the service long after you’ve taken the test, adding in new health information and reports every few months – and that's a really nice surprise, especially if you're on the hunt for distant relatives.
+One final benefit to using 23andMe is that the company continues to update the service long after you’ve taken the test, adding in new health information and reports every few months.
+And that can be a really nice surprise, especially if you're on the hunt for distant relatives.

-Like 23andMe, you send off a saliva sample for the AncestryDNA test, then receive your results within a few weeks.
-AncestryDNA is all about providing information about (you guessed it) your ancestry.
-That means you won’t get any health data, information about genetic traits, or really deep ancestral data (like your Neanderthal percentage).
-However, what you do get is access to the huge AncestryDNA database size of more than 15 million users.
+As with 23andMe, you send off a saliva sample for your AncestryDNA test, then get your results within a few weeks.
+You won’t get any health data, information about genetic traits, or really deep ancestral data like your Neanderthal percentage.
+However, you will get access to the huge AncestryDNA database size of more than 15 million users.
 This means you're more likely to get accurate information, be able to connect up with relatives, and, ultimately, build an awesome family tree.

-The AncestryDNA test is particularly useful if you already have an Ancestry account and family tree data added, because it'll seamlessly supplement what you already know and add in some fascinating data.
-Alternatively, if you're interested in starting a family tree from scratch, then it's a great place to begin.
+The AncestryDNA test is particularly useful if you already have an Ancestry account and family tree data, because it'll seamlessly supplement what you already know and add in some fascinating data.
+Alternatively, if you're interested in starting a family tree from scratch, it's a great place to begin.

 You'll also find out information about your ethnicity, and there are some neat ways to visualise that information, as well as the option to dig deeper and find out more about how your genetics compare to the native population.
 If you're an existing users of the Ancestry service, or are especially interested in family history, this is the best DNA testing kit for you.

-UK-based LivingDNA may have only been around since 2016, but it's backed by plenty of scientists and research groups all around the world – and that makes it one of the best DNA testing kit options for thorough, accurate genetic testing that focuses solely on ancestry rather than health.
+UK-based LivingDNA is backed by plenty of scientists and research groups all around the world.
+And that makes it one of the best DNA testing kit options for thorough, accurate genetic testing that focuses solely on ancestry rather than health.

 LivingDNA promises twice the detail of other DNA tests, thanks to its network of DNA experts.
 It traces your family ancestry to 80 different regions all over the world, and goes way, way back in history to tell you when your distant relatives were likely to have journeyed from Africa to Asia, Europe and the rest of the globe.

-Like AncestryDNA, LivingDNA also has some useful family tree features, which it'll populate for you based on your data and using smart machine learning tech – all of which means it's less hassle for you.
+Like AncestryDNA, LivingDNA also has some useful family tree features, which it'll populate for you based on your data and using smart machine learning tech, making it less hassle for you.
 And like 23andMe, LivingDNA will also show you how your father and mother's lines stretch back (though if you're female you're only able to see your mother's line).

-One of the only cons of LivingDNA is that some users report the test can take up to 10 weeks to return results: that won't bother those who want a thorough test and don't care how long it takes, but it is a while to wait in comparison for the three or so weeks that some competitors offer.
+One of the only negatives with LivingDNA is that some users report the test can take up to 10 weeks to return results.
+That won't bother those who want a thorough test and don't care how long it takes, but it is a while compared to rival services.

-It's also worth bearing in mind that because LivingDNA isn't one of the most popular tests to date, the pool of users is smaller – so you may find fewer relatives than you would with other services.
-That said, for the features and polish it does offer, it's definitely one of the best DNA testing kits around.
+It's also worth bearing in mind that because LivingDNA isn't one of the most popular tests to date, the pool of users is smaller, so you may find fewer relatives than you would with other services.
+That said, in terms of features and the overall polish of the system, it's definitely one of the best DNA testing kits around.

 The MyHeritage DNA testing kit is one of the cheapest DNA testing kits available, but still provides interesting insights about your ancestry.
 As we cover in our MyHeritage DNA testing kit review, this service maps ethnic groups and geographic regions that you and your ancestors are likely to have originated from.

-As you might expect from the price, it's one of the more basic tests you can buy: you don't get the health data that 23andMe offers, for instance, or any deeper ancestral analysis.
-But MyHeritage DNA does get the job done if you're primarily interested in where you likely came from, and you want to connect with distant relatives at the same time.
+Admittedly, this one of the more basic tests you can buy: you don't get the health data that 23andMe offers, for instance, or any deeper ancestral analysis.
+But if you're primarily interested in where you came from, and want to connect with distant relatives, MyHeritage DNA gets the job done.

-You can use your MyHeritage results to go on and create a free family tree if you want to, which has some useful features, or you can opt-in to DNA matching, which matches your info up with people who you're related to.
-Bear in mind that, like LivingDNA, this service has fewer users than the likes of 23andMe and AncestryDNA, so you're likely to get fewer matches as well.
+You can use your results to go on and create a free family tree, which has some useful features.
+And you can also opt-in to DNA matching, which matches your info up with people you're related to.
+Bear in mind though that, like LivingDNA, this service has fewer users than the likes of 23andMe and AncestryDNA, so you're likely to get fewer matches.

-One of the most serious and detailed genealogy-focused options on our list of the best DNA testing kits, FamilyTree DNA is a little different to the rest because you need to select which kind of test you want.
-There's the Family Ancestry kit, which is an autosomal DNA test that analyses the mixture of DNA that's passed on from all your ancestors: this is good for an overview of your family line going back about five generations, so while it's not as in-depth as the kits below (or kits from other companies), it's still a great starter kit.
+Focused on genealogy, FamilyTree DNA gives you a choice of three tests.
+Firstly, there's the Family Ancestry kit: an autosomal DNA test that analyses the mixture of DNA that's passed on from all your ancestors.
+This is good for an overview of your family line going back about five generations.
+So while it's not as in-depth as the kits below (or kits from other companies), it's still a great starter kit.
 You also get info on your ancestors' geographic origins, plus an opportunity to connect with living relatives.

-Then there's the Paternal Ancestry Kit, which analyses YDNA – that's the DNA that only males have, and that's passed from father to son.
-This provides information about where your paternal line came from (going back about 25 generations or sometimes more) and how they moved around over time, and it's a fantastic way of connecting with people of the same surname.
+Secondly, there's the Paternal Ancestry Kit, which analyses YDNA.
+That's the DNA that only males have, and that's passed from father to son.
+This provides information about where your paternal line came from (going back about 25 generations or sometimes more) and how they moved around over time.
+It's a fantastic way of connecting with people of the same surname.

-Finally you have the Maternal Ancestry Kit, an mtDNA test that analyses DNA passed on by mothers to their kids, whether male or female.
-This provides information about where your paternal line came – again it goes back 25 generations or more, and tells you where your ancestors came from and how they migrated over time.
+Thirdly, you have the Maternal Ancestry Kit: an mtDNA test that analyses DNA passed on by mothers to their kids, whether they be male or female.
+This provides information about where your paternal line came from.
+Again, it goes back 25 generations or more, and tells you how your ancestors migrated over time.

 Your results are going to vary depending on which kit you go for, but you'll get a detailed map that explores the geographic origins of your family and your maternal or paternal line, a graph of your personal ethnic breakdown, a migration map that shows how your ancestors moved from region to region, and tables of genetic matches.

-Like the rest of the kits, you can contact others who have similar genetic information to you, which means you can connect with distant relatives with the Maternal and Paternal kits, and living relatives with the Family kit.
+As with the rest of the DNA kits of this list, you can contact others who have similar genetic information to you, which means you can connect with distant relatives with the Maternal and Paternal kits, and living relatives with the Family kit.

-If all of that sounds confusing, it's because FamilyTree DNA is one of the most comprehensive and detailed DNA testing kits around: it's an appealing option for those who take their genealogy research seriously, and want some thorough results to dig deep into.
+If all of that sounds a little complex, it's because FamilyTree DNA is one of the most comprehensive and detailed DNA testing kits around.
+In other words, it's an appealing option for those who take their genealogy research seriously, and want some thorough results to dig deep into.

-If you've already got results back from 23andMe (one of the other entries in this best DNA testing kit list), you can use these with DNAFit as well – in this case you only need to pay £39 for the extra analysis on top.
+Note that if you've already got results back from 23andMe (entry one on this list), you can use these with DNAFit as well.
+In which case, you only need to pay £39 for the extra analysis on top.

-We'd say this is well worth looking into for those who want to maximise their wellbeing using DNA testing.
-Whether you want to lose weight or gain muscle, DNAFit can help, and the whole process is very straightforward.
+DNAFit is well worth looking into for those who want to maximise their wellbeing using DNA testing, whether you want to lose weight or gain muscle.
 On the most expensive plan you get food and drink recommendations from a personal dietician to get you started.

 People who've used DNAFit certainly seem to have positive things to say about it, from the simplicity of the language used, to the breadth of information you get back.
 If you're hunting for the best DNA testing kit, definitely keep this one in mind.